Binary-Insights/Assignment_04/data/llm_response/markdown/harvey/structured.md

 ## Growth Momentum

-Harvey has demonstrated growth momentum through several product releases, including new features for diligence review processes, enhanced security with new admin controls, and product breakthroughs that have expanded its global presence.
-Additionally, the company celebrated major customer wins in Q3, indicating positive traction in the market.
+Harvey has demonstrated growth momentum through significant customer wins and product breakthroughs.
+In Q3, the company celebrated major customer wins and expanded its global presence, indicating a positive trajectory in market adoption and geographical reach.

 ## Visibility & Market Sentiment